His Art

 - See all paintings

 Tilden briefly studied marine art—sea painting—under the tutelage of Russian born marine painter Herman Richard Dietz.
-But wildly expanding the genre, Tilden is one of the few artists in history to have painted beneath the sea in a custom-built diving bell he called the “Submarine Studio.”
+Wildly expanding the genre, he is one of the few artists in history to have painted scenes beneath the sea in a custom-built diving bell, the “Submarine Studio.”
 He is said to have painted 300 underwater seascapes while submerged up to 200 feet in the Pacific Ocean–at Point Reyes and Tomales Bay in Marin County, the Channel Islands in Southern California, and Bahia de Todos Santos and Punta Banda in Ensenada, Baja California.
-“In the Grip of an Octopus,” his short story about his diving adventures, was published in Wide World Magazine and Sunset Magazine in 1926, and in full-page news syndications across the country in 1927.
+In 1926, The Wide World Magazine, Sunset, and Youth’s Instructor published his short story about his diving adventures, “In the Grip of an Octopus.”
+In 1927, the story published in dozens of full-page news syndications across the country.

 The Key of Red paintings